Ghost Blogging Platform: An Honest Review for 2023

 - Lacks blogging-specific integrations

-The team behind Ghost consists of former WordPress developers John O’Nolan and Hannah Wolfe who wanted to make blogging easier for everyone.
+Former WordPress developers John O’Nolan and Hannah Wolfe co-founded Ghost because they wanted to make blogging easier for everyone.
 The pair set out to create a simpler yet more powerful platform that would enable anyone to start a blog without having any technical knowledge or coding skills.
 They launched the first version of Ghost in 2013 and have since been continuously improving it ever since.

-Ghost is a powerful tool that enables content creators, solopreneurs, and small to medium-sized businesses to create and monetize their content with ease.
-Now let's explore the best features of Ghost.
+Ghost is a powerful tool that enables content creators, solopreneurs, and businesses to create, publish, and monetize their content with ease.

 Ghost positions itself as "The Creator Economy Platform", and rightfully so.
 It's giving all kinds of people a way to publish content that they can own.
 Here are the most common users: